bdharrington7/nodebb-plugin-giphy/README.md

 This NodeBB plugin allows posters to search for an insert gifs from Giphy right in the composer.

+It works just like mentions, except you use an ampersand (`&`) and start typing a word or phrase that you want to search for.
-The image is automatically embedded into the post.
+Click on one, and the image is automatically embedded into the post.

+If you start running into rate limits, i.e. you're a high-traffic forum and some requests aren't completing, you may need to [get your own API key](https://api.giphy.com/submit).

 ## Installation